GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

 ###### Recovery Procedure Overview

 1. Manual verification of applicable Amazon S3 bucket.
-2. If unavailable, manually recreate bucket and upload backup snapshot of static data.
+2. If unavailable, manually recreate bucket and upload a backup snapshot of static data.

 ###### Basic Assumptions

 - Amazon S3 is online and functional.
 - Static asset backups are available.
-- Static collection can be performed from remote EC2 `bookstore-api` server or locally via Django `manage.py collectstatic` command.
+- Static asset collection can be performed remotely from the EC2 `bookstore-api` server or locally via Django `manage.py collectstatic` command.
 - AWS Support contact is available for additional assistance.

 ###### Recovery Time Objective